cwendorf/EASI/docs/Tutorials/MultipleRegressionSummaryTutorial.md

 RegressionCorr <- fillCorrelations(RegressionCorr)
 ```

-### Analyses of a Multiple Regression Model

-This section produces analyses of a regression model with multiple predictors.

 This code creates new tables that identify the specific variables used in the regression model.

 ```r